Enable the right-click

 - Create a new Apple Id and select None for credit card type.

-Show the user home directory
+Show the user home directory and drive root

 - Open Finder

-- In the Finder menu select Preferences
+- In the Finder menu select Settings

 - Select the Sidebar tab